apcro/croissant/README.md

 Croissant is a simple to use web framework designed for speed and scalability.

+This is version 2 of the framework.

 ## Official Documentation

 Documentation for the framework can be found on the [Croissant website](http://www.croissant-framework.com/).
-This documentation is currently incomplete.

 ### Contributing To Croissant